 Table 6 shows unadjusted rates and differences in the use of IMRT by clinic type and tumor laterality.
 Interestingly, patients with right-sided tumors in freestanding clinics are more likely to receive IMRT than patients with left-sided tumors treated in hospital based clinics.

 The difference in IMRT use between patients with left- and right-side tumors is 2.1 percentage points higher in freestanding clinics.
 The adjusted difference, from a logistic model that includes an interaction between clinic type and tumor laterality, is 2.2 (-2.0 to 6.2) percentage points.
-The confidence interval is wide, but the direction is consistent with the prediction that, in the presence of financial incentives, personalized medicine will lead to higher treatment rates.
+The confidence interval is wide, but the direction is consistent with the prediction that treatment rates among high-benefit patients are more responsive to incentives.